d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/integral-calculus.md

 \int _ 0^\infty \int _ 0 ^ {2\pi} re^{-r^{2}} \;d\theta\;dr = 2\pi\int _ 0^\infty re^{-r^{2}} \;dr = \pi,
 $$

-where the final equality follows by the same computation that we used in section :numref:`integral_example`.
+where the final equality follows by the same computation that we used in section :numref:`subsec_integral_example`.

 We will meet this integral again when we study continuous random variables in :numref:`sec_random_variables`.